Get started by searching below:

 Can I sue for a stage 4 bedsore?

-The presence of stage 4 bedsores usually means warning signs in the earlier stages of bedsores were ignored.
+The presence of stage 4 bedsores usually means warning signs were ignored in the earlier stages of bedsores.
 Instead of intervening, negligent nursing home staff allowed the wound to progress to this excruciatingly painful and deadly stage.

 Nursing Home Abuse Support Team